-My Uncle gave me a look that informed me that the two of us shouldn’t be making more out of it than what it was.
+My Uncle gave me a look that informed me that we shouldn’t try to make more out of it than what it was.
 He then went back to watching the kid, and he even regained an appreciative smile after a spell.

-There was no simplistic brilliance going on here, in other words, it was just cute to watch a young boy carry on in a manner that suggested he knew what he was doing.
+There was no simplistic brilliance going on in this moment, in other words, it was just cute to watch a young boy carry on in a manner that suggested he knew what he was doing.
 The kid didn’t know how to dance, most nine-to-ten-year-old boys don’t, but the effort he put into it was cute.

-My guess was that at some point, someone, somewhere had informed him that free-form dancing has no choreography to it.
-You just get out there, lower your shoulders a bunch of times, throw your arms about, pick your feet up, and jiggle every once in a while.
-It’s free-form dancing.
+My guess was that at some point, someone somewhere had informed him that free form dancing has no choreography to it.
+You just get out there, lower your shoulders a bunch of times, throw your arms about, pick your feet up, and jiggle every occasionally.
+It’s free form dancing.
 A trained chimp could do it.

-When the kid made a bee-line to his chair the moment this obligatory dance concluded –a dance I assumed his mother had forced him to participate in– I imagined that some people may have been shocked at the manner he exited.
-I wasn’t.
+When the kid made a beeline to his chair the moment this obligatory dance concluded –a dance I assumed his mother had forced him to participate in– I imagined that some people might have been shocked at the manner he exited.
 I laughed.
 I thought it added to the spectacle.
-I laughed loud, believing that my laughter would be shared by those that had laughed while he danced.
-It wasn’t.
-I was the only one laughing.
-I felt confused faces turn to me.
-They were not shocked by the idea that his bee-line exit proved so harried that he nearly knocked the chair over.
+I laughed loud, believing that those that laughed while he danced would share my laughter.
+They didn’t.
+I received confused looks from those around me.
+His beeline exit did not elicit shock, or any other response.
 They’d moved on.
 I tried to, but I was fixated on this kid.

-Psychologists state that we have mirror neurons in our brain that seek enjoyment from another’s perspective, and that that enjoyment can be so comprehensive that we may reach a point where we convince ourselves that we’re the ones doing that which we’re watching.
-Others describe it as a frequency of thought, or a through line to a greater understanding of being: being funnier, more entertaining, and better in all the ways that an insecure, young man thinks that those around him are better.
+Psychologists state that we have mirror neurons in our brain that seek enjoyment from another’s perspective, and that that enjoyment can be so comprehensive that we may reach a point where we convince ourselves that we’re the ones performing these actions.
+Others describe it as a frequency of thought, or a through line to a greater understanding of being: being funnier, more entertaining, and better in all the ways an insecure, young man thinks that his elders are better.
 Honing in on this frequency is something that TV watching, video game playing nine-to-ten-year-olds know well.
-It goes beyond the joy of watching others make fools of themselves, for the sole purpose of being entertained by it, to a belief that when watching others attempt to be entertaining, we’ve achieved that level ourselves without having to deal with all the messy details involved in the trials and errors to get to that point.
+It goes beyond the joy of watching others make fools of themselves, for entertainment purposes, to a belief that when watching better performers attempt to be entertaining, we’ve achieved that level ourselves without having to deal with all the messy details involved in the trials and errors to get to that point.

-I knew, even while I was doing it, how odd others might find it that I was paying so much attention to a nine-to-ten-year-old boy, in such an innocuous moment of that boy’s life, and I made several attempts to look away, but every time a member of the wedding party made a joke, or a foolish error, this kid would laugh harder than anyone else in the room.
-My guess was that that raucous laughter was fueled by the relief that he wasn’t one of those in the position to commit such errors.
-Every time a joke was told, I would to look over and watch this kid laugh loud enough to be heard above all the other laughers.
+I knew, even while I was doing it, how odd others might find it that I was obsessing over the actions of a nine-to-ten-year-old boy, in such an innocuous moment of the boy’s life, and I attempted to look away several times.
+Every time a member of the party made some kind of misstep, however, this kid would draw my attention by laughing harder than anyone else would.
+My guess was that the relief that he wasn’t one of those in the position to commit such errors fueled that raucous laughter.
+This kid would laugh so hard at every joke that it was obvious he wanted to be louder than any others laughing.

 “What’s that?” my uncle said.